klstein7/nextjs-wordle-dev-day/docs/05-word-validation.md

 import { isValidWord } from "../utils";
 import { useGuess } from "./use-guess";

-// This schema is similar to creating a DTO (Data Transfer Object) in Spring Boot const CreateGuessSchema = z.object({
+// This schema is similar to creating a DTO (Data Transfer Object) in Spring Boot with validation annotations const CreateGuessSchema = z.object({
   guess: z
     .string()